U.S. Department of State Seal

 Please visit the Consular Affairs website for information on dual nationality, prevention of international child abduction, and customs regulations.

-On August 31, the U.S. Embassy suspended services.
-Please read the Afghanistan Travel Advisory which advises U.S. citizens not to travel to Afghanistan and those in Afghanistan should shelter in place.
 The security situation is extremely unstable and the threat to U.S. citizens remains critical.
 No province in Afghanistan should be considered immune from violence, and the potential exists throughout the country for hostile acts, either targeted or random, against U.S. and other foreign nationals at any time.
-U.S. citizens who do decide to come to Afghanistan should maintain a low profile and exercise extreme discretion in disclosing their movement plans and personal information.
-Security alerts for Afghanistan can be found here.
+U.S. citizens who do decide to go to Afghanistan should maintain a low profile and exercise extreme discretion in disclosing their movement plans and personal information.

 Terrorism: Terrorist groups and those inspired by such organizations are intent on attacking U.S. citizens abroad.
 Terrorists are increasingly using less sophisticated methods of attack – including knives, firearms, and vehicles – to more effectively target crowds.
 Frequently, their aim is unprotected or vulnerable targets, such as: